galacticcouncil/Basilisk-docs/docs/product_snek_swap.md

 In other words, Bob can withdraw `1 token of X` under the condition that he deposits enough tokens to bring the amount of `Y = 101.01`.
 This means that Bob needs to cover the difference between the old state (Y = 100) and the new state (Y = 101.01), resulting in `1.01 tokens of Y`.
 This is the price of the swap.

+### Slippage

+When a trade is excuted, the user may experience what is known as Slippage.
+This is the difference between the expected price of your trade and the price when the trade is actually executed.

+Slippage is determined by the amount of liquidity available within each liquidity pool.
+If there is a low amount of liquidity provided to a certain pair of assets, then the slippage percentage when transacting will be higher.

 ## Providing Liquidity {#lp}

 Thanks to the decentralized manner of an AMM, anyone can become a liquidity provider (LP) for a pool by depositing an equivalent value of each underlying token in return for an LP share.